sio2Graphs/ParetoPlus-Releases/README.md

 ## v1.0.4.1 Certified
 ###### Published 12/2024
-Package Update, react root update, bug fix on barPicker color not apply when changed.
+Package Update, React Root update, bug fix on barPicker color not applying when changed.
 ###### Updates
 Customer found bug when trying to apply color to each bar.<br /><br />
 0 Major Changes<br />